Revolutions of 1848: Habsburg monarchy

 From March 1848 through July 1849, the Habsburg Austrian Empire was threatened by revolutionary movements, which often had a nationalist character.
 The empire, ruled from Vienna, included German-speaking Austrians, Hungarians, Czechs, Poles, Croats, Ukrainians, Romanians, Rusyns, Slovaks, Slovenes, Serbs and Italians, all of whom attempted in the course of the revolution to achieve either autonomy, independence, or even hegemony over other nationalities.
 The nationalist picture was further complicated by the simultaneous events in the German states, which moved toward greater German national unity.

 On 15 April, Emperor Ferdinand I declared himself a "constitutional monarch", despite there not yet being a constitution.
 He charged Baron Franz von Pillersdorf with drafting one, and it was passed on 25 April 1848.
 This constitution, called the Pillersdorf Constitution, applied to the whole of the Habsburg monarchy, except for Hungary.
 The constitution established the Reichstag, a short-lived unicameral parliamentary body.
-The Reichstag had two goals: to reform the feudal system, and to draft a new constitution.
+The Reichstag had two goals: to reform the feudal system and to draft a new constitution.
 It succeeded in its first goal, abolishing serfdom by a patent issued together with the Emperor on 7 September 1848.
+This was followed by further land reform in the Austrian Empire.

 In the midst of its work, the Reichstag was relocated to Kroměříž (Kremsier) in Moravia due to the Vienna Uprising in October 1848.
 The Reichstag was due to present its liberal constitution, the Kremsier Constitution, on the anniversary of the revolution in 1849, but the abdication of Ferdinand I in favor of his more conservative nephew Franz Joseph I in December 1848 prevented such.
 As the revolutions came to an end in Europe, the Austrian army dissolved the Reichstag on 7 March 1849, and the imperial government promulgated the March Constitution, which strengthened the powers of the emperor.